 For further details on the options to .export_graphviz you should consult the scikit-learn documentation (https://scikit-learn.org/stable/modules/generated/sklearn.tree.export_graphviz.html).

 The visualization in Figure 5.4 contains a lot of information about how the decision tree was trained, and how it can be used to make predictions.
 We will discuss the training process in more detail later, but suffice to say that training a decision tree works by starting with all the training samples in the initial node at the top of the tree, and then splitting these into two groups based on a threshold in one of the features.
-The cut point is represented by a Boolean condition in the top PAY_1 <= 1.5 node.
+The cut point is represented by the inequality PAY_1 <= 1.5 in the first node.

-All the samples where the value of the PAY_1 feature is less than or equal to the cut point of 1.5, will be represented as True under the Boolean condition.
-As shown in Figure 5.4, these samples get sorted into the left side of the tree, following the arrow that says "True" next to it.
+All the samples where the value of the PAY_1 feature is less than or equal to the cut point of 1.5 will be represented as True under this Boolean condition.
+As shown in Figure 5.2, these samples get sorted into the left side of the tree, following the arrow that says "True" next to it.

 As you can see in the graph, each node that is split contains the splitting criteria on the first line of text.
 The next line relates to "gini", which we will discuss shortly.